wp-plugins/ebook-store/readme.txt

 2. The details view, comes with a nice 3d effect that works trough all modern browsers.

 == Changelog ==

+= 5.0 =
+* PRO Version encryption fix when attach files feature was off.

+= 4.998 =
+* Fixed a problem with free file downloads.

+= 4.995 =
+* Added encryption for free files.

+= 4.994 =
+* Free download fix for Pro licensed custoemrs.

+= 4.993 =
+* Removed download warning.

+= 4.992 =
+* Fixes in the ebook details form.
+* Added ability for offline payment / manual payment and to generate a new order and send the encrypted pdf file via email.

 = 4.98 =
 * Fixes in the readme.